ss-haze/cpp_primer/ch02/README.md

 // p1 is pointer to i.
 The value to which p1 points is now equal to that value squared, i.e i holds the value 1764.
 ```

+## Exercise 2.21
+> Explain each of the following definitions.
+Indicate whether any are illegal and, if so, why.

+int i=0;
+(a) double *dp = &i; //dp is a pointer to double. i is an int.
+Illegal.
+(b) int *ip = i;     //ip is a pointer to int, but it must be initialized with an int address.
+Illegal.
+(c) int *p = &i;     //p is a pointer to int, and is initialized with the address of int t.
+Legal.

+## Exercise 2.22
+> Assuming p is a pointer to int, explain the following code:

+if (p) //...
+This conditional returns true is p is pointing to an int.
+Returns false if p is not initialized or is a nullptr.
+if (*p) //...
+This conditional returns true if *p is value other than 0.